 The Open Regional Fund – Modernisation of Municipal Services has established itself as a relevant cooperation and networking platform for all regional actors that work towards improved municipal services in South-East Europe.

 With the support of the Regional Fund, partners have developed instruments, methods, recommendations and regional comparative analyses that municipalities and public utility companies use to improve communal services.
 The products can also serve as a basis to improve legal frameworks and initiate change processes.
-One example is the introduction of an electronic building permit system in Serbia and Albania that was developed in Macedonia.
+One example is the introduction of an electronic building permit system in Serbia and Albania that was developed in North Macedonia.

 The national authorities in Bosnia and Herzegovina and Montenegro are using recommendations to improve the legal frameworks to introduce a data collection method for solid waste in municipalities.

 Another success story is the development and introduction of a regional certification model for business-friendly municipalities, Business Friendly Certification South East Europe (BFC SEE).

 Furthermore, procedures and processes for improving water-related municipal services were developed, introduced into public utility companies and disseminated further to individual countries in South-East Europe through the networks, for example the management of water supply systems or approaches to reducing water loss.

 Initial experiences and examples of good practice in regional cooperation to improve municipal services are available, for example the cooperation between NALAS, the International Association of Water Supply Companies in the Danube River Catchment Area (IAWD), the Regional Rural Development Standing Working Group (SWG RRD) and the consumer associations (Consumer Organisations Network South East Europe (ConWeb).
 The Open Regional Fund – Modernisation of Municipal Services supported the cooperation between these networks and created a common understanding of goals, strategies, concepts and roles.